MerginMaps/docs/src/misc/write-docs/index.md

 #### Preparation

-* Any image prepared should have an associated .xcf file containing the original, full resoluion image
+* Any image prepared should have an associated Gimp `.xcf` file containing the original, full resolution image
-* Screenshtos of QGIS should be taken with the window sized at 1024x768.
+* Screenshots of QGIS should be taken with the window sized at 1024x768.
 [Sizer](http://www.brianapps.net/sizer/#:~:text=Sizer%20is%20a%20freeware%20utility,to%20an%20exact%2C%20predefined%20size.) is good for this task.
 * Consistent buttons / toolbars in QGIS
 * Windows/macOS, not Linux
 * Making dialogs as small as possible without scrollbars or other bad visuals